(650) 681-1548 | admin@opendoorstherapy.com

 Support Groups for Teens & Adults with Autism

 Support groups are sometimes run by an Autistic self-advocate.
-This is someone who themselves is on the autism spectrum, or another community member who has a loved one with autism.
-Because of their first-hand experience with autism, they have knowledge and inherent motivation to help others on the spectrum.
+This is someone who is on the autism spectrum or another community member who has a loved one with autism.
+Because of their first-hand experience with autism, they have the knowledge and inherent motivation to help others on the spectrum.
 These support groups offer opportunities to connect with others on the autism spectrum while talking about issues that many autistic people face.

 Social Skills Groups for Teens & Adults with Autism